60.

 747 18 Píšť

-Date of project approval June 2021
+Date of completion / approval of the project June 2021

 Fotograf